GoogleCloudPlatform/cloud-shell-tutorials/cloudsdk/tutorial.md

 gcloud projects list --format="table[box,title=Projects](name, lifecycleState)"
 ```

+**Note**: Run `gcloud config set accessibility/screen_reader false` if the results are rendered as a flattened list of items.

 To print a csv instead, with no heading and a specific separator, run:
 ```bash
 gcloud projects list --format="csv[no-heading,separator=' '](name, lifecycleState)"